Skip to content

 Does Monmouth Coffee do subscriptions?

 Monmouth does not run a subscription service.
-You can order through their website or visit their shops at Borough Market and on Monmouth Street in Covent Garden.
+You can order through their website for home delivery, or visit their shops at Borough Market in Southwark and on Monmouth Street in Covent Garden.
+Beans are available in 250g bags, and the selection rotates seasonally, so it is worth checking the site regularly for new single origin arrivals.

 How much does Monmouth Coffee cost?

-Bags are sold in 250g quantities and typically cost between £7 and £10, placing Monmouth in the mid-to-upper tier of the speciality market.
+Bags are sold in 250g quantities and typically cost between £7 and £10, placing Monmouth in the mid-to-upper tier of the London speciality market.
+For beans that are direct-sourced and roasted in small batches by a company with nearly five decades of experience, the price reflects genuine quality rather than marketing premium.

 What is the Monmouth Espresso Blend like?

-The Monmouth Espresso delivers dark chocolate and roasted almond on the nose, a full body with brown sugar sweetness, and a clean finish without bitterness.
-It works well with milk drinks and as straight shots.
+The Monmouth Espresso delivers dark chocolate and roasted almond on the nose, a full body with brown sugar sweetness through the mid-palate, and a clean finish without bitterness.
+It performs well with milk drinks and holds up as a straight shot.
+It is a comfort espresso - medium-roasted, rounded, and consistent across batches rather than a showcase of bright acidity.

 Can you visit Monmouth Coffee?